fearofcode/arete/README.md

 <img src="https://raw.githubusercontent.com/fearofcode/arete/master/review_ui.png" alt="Sample Arete review screen.">

-The UI is text-based.
+The UI is text-based and runs in a terminal, so the text will use whatever colors and font you have in your terminal.
 The top line shows the current exercise being worked on (including the ID in case you want to edit it later), and how many minutes have elapsed in the review session.
 Review sessions are timeboxed to make the habit of using the app more enjoyable.

 At the bottom is an interactive text-based selection widget which responds to arrow keys and keyboard shortcuts (`y` and `n` in this case).